somerwalker/ai-transformation-playbook/docs/07-metrics-and-value-realization.md

+This section describes how organizations can measure the outcomes of AI initiatives and track whether implementations are delivering meaningful business value.

 # Measuring AI Value and Outcomes

 AI initiatives should ultimately deliver measurable improvements in business performance.
 Defining success metrics early helps organizations track progress and demonstrate value.